 MCAT Question A Day - 9/12/14 - Answer!

 When left alone, certain specialized cardiac muscle cells have the capacity for self-excitation.
-The SA node is collection of such cells.
+The SA node is a collection of such cells.
 The SA node is innervated by the vagus nerve.
 The frequency of self excitation of the cardiac cells of the SA Node is likely to be:

 A. slower than a normal heartbeat because excitation by the vagus nerve decreases the heart rate.